Ph.D. - Civil Engineering

 - Students should select an area of concentration in one of the traditional areas of civil engineering (i.e., environmental engineering, water resources, geotechnical engineering, structures, mechanics of materials, transportation).

-- After the students advisory committee has approved the program, the student or student's faculty advisor must submit both forms to the Graduate Secretary, who will route the form(s) for CEGPC and Department approval.
+- After the students advisory committee has approved the program, the student or student's faculty advisor must submit both forms to the Graduate Program Coordinator, who will route the form(s) for CEGPC and Department approval.

 - Students should also select six hours of graduate work to provide them with a tool such as computer science, mathematics, geology , etc.